-Mariner East 1 is a Sunoco Logistics (SXL) underground pipeline project to transport 70,000 barrels a day of liquid propane and ethane from the Marcellus Shale region in Western Pennsylvania approximately 300 miles east to the Marcus Hook Industrial Complex in Marcus Hook, Pa. and Claymont, Del., where the products will be processed, stored, and sold to the local, regional, and international markets.
-Mariner East 1 utilizes mostly existing 8-inch diameter steel pipeline, except for 51 miles of new 12-inch diameter steel pipe between Washington County and Westmoreland County.

-Mariner East 2 (also called the Pennsylvania Pipeline Project), is a planned, \$2.5 billion new underground pipeline system of approximately 350 miles with origins in Ohio, West Virginia and Pennsylvania.
-It would have an initial capacity of 275,000 barrels a day to carry natural gas liquids such as propane, ethane and butane east from Ohio and West Virginia into Pennsylvania, where it would mostly follow the Mariner East 1 route to the Marcus Hook Industrial Complex and other locations in the state.
-Mariner East 2 would serve both the Utica and Marcellus shale production areas.
+- Mariner East 1 is an underground pipeline project to transport 70,000 barrels a day of liquid propane and ethane from the Marcellus Shale region in Western Pennsylvania approximately 300 miles east to the Marcus Hook Industrial Complex in Marcus Hook, Pa. and Claymont, Del., where the products will be processed, stored, and sold to the local, regional, and international markets.
+Mariner East 1 utilizes mostly existing 8-inch diameter steel pipeline, except for 51 miles of new 12-inch diameter steel pipe between Washington County and Westmoreland County. - Mariner East 2 is a planned, approximately \$2.5 billion new underground pipeline system, consisting of up to two pipelines approximately 350 miles in length, with origins in Ohio, West Virginia and Pennsylvania.
+The first, a 20-inch pipeline, would have an initial capacity of approximately 275,000 barrels a day with the ability to expand to approximately 450,000 barrels a day to carry natural gas liquids such as propane, ethane and butane east from Ohio and West Virginia into Pennsylvania.
+A second pipeline of 16-inches in diameter is being considered as part of an expansion of the Mariner East 2 system.
+If we ascertain that there is enough shipper interest to justify it, the additional pipeline would have additional capacity of approximately 250,000 barrels a day.
+Both pipelines would be installed as part of one construction project, minimizing the disturbance to landowners and the environment.
+Both lines would mostly follow the Mariner East 1 route to the Marcus Hook Industrial Complex and other locations in the state.